Table of Contents

 It is sure that Quality Control plays a huge role in every process.
 However, the current situation only shows that QC is only circumstantial.

-With the more data labeling solutions go into production, and later into the training model of AI systems, more edge cases will be considered.
+With more data labeling solutions going into production, and later into the training model of AI systems, more edge cases will be considered.

 Under this circumstance, it is a must that you build your own teams of QC to exclusively handle the quality of the annotated datasets.
 They will not work the way the old QC staff did.
 On the contrary, these specialized experts can function without detailed guidelines and focus on spotting and fixing issues with large datasets.

 What about security?
 With the security, the QC team should follow a stringent process of maintaining security of the annotation process.
 This should be ensured throughout the whole project.